archos-sa/archos-gpl-gen9/Readme.txt

-1) If you have this from gitorious, you also need to get the kernel and place it into a folder named "linux-ics":
+1) If you have this from github, you also need to get the kernel and place it into a folder named "linux-ics":

-       git clone git://gitorious.org/archos/archos-gpl-gen9-kernel-ics.git linux-ics
+       git clone git://github.org/archos-sa/archos-gpl-gen9-kernel-ics.git linux-ics

    starting from 4.0.24, the kernel is 3.0.21 and in a separate branch: